 - a.
-Traditional-sized backpacks and drawstring bags, as well as purses, can be used to carry items to/from school and may be taken to a student's classes throughout the school day. - b.
-Larger bags (duffle bags, etc), that might be used to carry athletic equipment, etc. should be left in lockers during the school day. - c.
-Each teacher may outline a policy for safe storage of these bags in their classroom.
+Traditional-sized backpacks and drawstring bags, as well as purses, can be used to carry items to/from school.
+The school reserve the right to limit what students carry, when necessary, in the interest of student safety. - b.
+Larger bags (duffle bags, etc), that might be used to carry athletic equipment, etc. should be left in lockers during the school day.